juliusaka/xfc_btms_saev_controller/README.md

 - build of a wrapper package, with dummies for some components - **Done**

-- change in the long *repark()* algorithm to also contain different plug power levels. - To be done
+- change in the long *repark()* algorithm to also contain different plug power levels / need to delete this. - To be done

+- include an additional power allowance for new arriving vehicles - To be done

+- update of in Beam used power for BTMS and Grid Signal, need to reperform calculation of (optimal) BTMS charge/discharge. - To be done